Professional Publisher (Very Large)

 |Publication charge policy||As costs are involved in every stage of the publication process, from peer-review to copy editing and hosting the final article on dedicated servers, authors are asked to pay an article processing charge (APC) or book processing charge (BPC) in order for their article or book to be published open access under a Creative Commons licence.

 Authors publishing in fully open access journals are asked to confirm on submission that they agree to pay the APC, and the APC is payable if and when an article is editorially accepted.
-In some BioMed Central and Springer Open journals, the APCs are fully or in part covered by a sponsoring organization.
+In some journals, the APCs are fully or in part covered by a sponsoring organisation.

-At some institutions, open access fees in hybrid (Springer Open Choice) journals are covered by Springer Compact agreements.
+At some institutions, open access fees in hybrid journals are covered by Transformative Agreements.

 Authors publishing OA books are asked to pay a BPC following final acceptance of their manuscript for publication and prior to publication of their book.